NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     print(picol_potr5_spectra_plot + ggtitle("Spectra of Lodgepole (PICOL) and Aspen (POTR5) samples @ RMNP"))

+    ## `geom_line()`: Each group consists of only one observation.
+    ## ℹ Do you need to adjust the group aesthetic?

 <div class="figure" style="text-align: center">
 <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/AOP/Hyperspectral/Field-Spectra/rfigs/plot-picol-potr5-spectra-1.png" alt=" "  />
 <p class="caption"> </p>
 </div>

-Here we can see there are some distinct differences in the spectral signatures between these two species.
+Here we can see that while there is considerable overlap in the visible portion of the electromagnetic spectrum, there are some distinct differences in the spectral signatures between these two species, particularly in the infrared regions.

 ## Foliar Trait Data

-As described in the Field Spectra Data Quick Start Guide, "To find the geographic location of each plant, use the plant crown shapefiles in the Plant foliar physical and chemical properties data product (DP1.10026.001, table cfc_shapefile).
+As described in the Field Spectra Data Quick Start Guide,

+> "To find the geographic location of each plant, use the plant crown shapefiles in the Plant foliar physical and chemical properties data product (DP1.10026.001, table cfc_shapefile).
 For the locations of plants that have not been mapped to shapefiles, follow the instructions in the Data Product User Guide for DP1.10026.001."

 This next section outlines how you would go about finding the geolocation information for the field spectra data.
 This is necessary if you are doing any sort of scaling exercise with the AOP hyperspectral data, which we will demonstrate next.